eeemmm29/sudoku/README.md

-# sudoku
+# Sudoku
-Sudoku made with JavaFX
+A sudoku project made with JavaFX